-When your husband isn’t a believer, one of the biggest spiritual traps you will face is being more concerned about his conversion than your maturity.
+When your husband isn’t a believer and you are unequally yoked, one of the biggest spiritual traps you will face is being more concerned about his conversion than your maturity.
 Why is that a trap?
 Because your increasing spiritual maturity can help foster his conversion (1 Peter 3:1)!
 Whenever you find yourself obsessing over your husband’s spiritual state, say a prayer for him but then pivot into this: “And Lord, please show me where I need to grow to be the kind of person who makes faith attractive to her husband.”

 Catherine found it extremely difficult to learn how to, in her words, “live two lives”: “You have two things that are passionately important to you—your relationship with God and your deep desire that your marriage be viable and strong.
 It’s very difficult when you can’t merge the two.
 You feel divided.”

 Financial giving to the church presented a particularly thorny issue.
 Catherine wanted to give money to her church, but she didn’t work outside the home, and initially she feared what John might say.
 So she began saving the change from the grocery money and giving that as a contribution—something she now regrets.

 “Finally, I just had to tell John how important giving was for me,” she says.
 “I’d tell young wives to be honest about the things that are important to you instead of hiding them.”
 Once Catherine explained why she wanted to give and how much it meant to her to be able to do so, he agreed that she could donate a hundred dollars a month.
 Catherine wishes she had been more up-front all along.